siri-techspace/siri-techspace/README.md

 ### 🚀 Featured Projects

 Automated build and deployment pipeline using GitHub Actions and AWS EC2.
-Integrated notifications with Slack and CloudWatch alarms.

-Deployed microservices using Helm on EKS with autoscaling, logging, and monitoring via Prometheus and Grafana.

 Reusable Terraform modules for provisioning VPCs,
 EC2 instances, and RDS on AWS